 In the Master's program, you can include internships outside the university with a minimum duration of 5 weeks full-time in the elective module (MA- KUWI 7a).
 For further information, please refer to this information sheet.

 The degree program is designed to enable you to incorporate a stay abroad into your studies while remaining within the standard period of study.
 The study abroad officer in the faculty will assist you with selecting a university and creating a course schedule.

-In recent years, professional work in the following fields has also become increasingly important: publishing, art trade, work outside of public institutions for instance as freelance exhibition curators, collection managers, or cultural managers in tourism, business and industry.
-Your master’s degree in Art Studies qualifies you to pursue a doctorate and subsequently an academic career.
+In recent years, journalistic professions, fields of activity in the art trade as well as professions outside of public institutions, for example as a freelance exhibition curator, collection manager or cultural manager in the fields of tourism, business and industry, have also gained in importance.
+Furthermore, with the Master's degree in Art Studies you are qualified for a doctorate and thus an academic career.

 Guidance and choosing the right degree program: Academic Advising Service

 Application and enrollment: Office of Student Affairs - Graduate Admissions